 Benefits of Outpatient Addiction Treatment

-A significantly more affordable option than inpatient care, outpatient treatment removes many of the costs associated with staying at the residential facility full-time.
+A significantly more affordable option than inpatient care, outpatient treatment removes many of the costs associated with staying at the facility full-time.

-Although outpatient care may not be an ideal situation for all individuals seeking recovery treatment, it can be a useful tool for a number of people who don’t have the money to pay for a residential program or who simply cannot take the time off from their lives at home.
+Although outpatient care may not be an ideal situation for all individuals seeking recovery treatment, it can be a useful tool for a number of people who don’t have the money to pay for a sober living program or who simply cannot take the time off from their lives at home.

 While this option is not recommended for individuals at risk of severely harming themselves or others, outpatient care can be a really great option for a number of patients.
 Some of the benefits include: